jwong1209/cse15l-lab-reports/lab-report-1-week-2.md

 ![Settings](Settings.png)
 Click "Add a feature" and search for "OpenSSH Client" and "OpenSSH Server" and install them.
 ![OpenSSHSearch](OpenSSHSearch.png)
-Enter "ssh cs15lwi22zz@ieng6.ucsd.edu" into your terminal but remember to switch out the "zz" with your course specific account and enter the password, and yes when if prompted.
+Enter "ssh cs15lwi22zz@ieng6.ucsd.edu" into your terminal but remember to switch out the "zz" with your course specific account and enter the password, and "yes" if prompted.
 ![TerminalSSH](TerminalSSH.png)

 ## Step 3: Trying Some Commands
 You are now connected to the remote computer and can now try out some commands.
-Some useful commands we went over were "ls" will show the files and folders in the directory, "cd" will change the directory to the given directory, "pwd" which will print the path of the working directory, and "mkdir" will make a directory with the given name,.
+Some useful commands we went over were "ls" which will show the files and folders in the directory, "cd" which will change the directory to the given directory, "pwd" which will print the path of the working directory, and "mkdir" which will make a directory with the given name,.
 ![multiCommands.png](multiCommands.png)
 ![mkDir.png](mkDir.png)